|Nutrition Facts (per serving)|

 Stir in the salt and sift in one cup of flour at the time, until you have a soft dough that can be kneaded.

 Turn the dough out onto a lightly floured board and knead it for about 8 minutes.
 If the dough gets too sticky, dust it lightly with flour and continue with kneading.
 You want the dough to be soft.

 Punch down the dough inside the bowl.

 Cover the bowl and let the dough rise again for 1 hour, or until it is doubled in size.

 Turn it out onto a floured table or surface and knead out all the bubbles for about 5 minutes.

 Place on greased baking sheets and cover to let rise a third time for 1 hour.

 Remove the cover and flatten each roll with the palm of your hand on a lightly floured surface.

 Place the rolls back on the greased baking sheets, seam down.
-Cover, and let proof (rise) again for the last time for about 45 minutes or until doubled.
+Cover, and let proof (rise) again for the last time for about 45 minutes or until doubled in size.

 Bake the rolls at 400 F for about 20 minutes or until they are golden brown.
 You can spray them with filtered water a couple of times while they bake for a crispy crust, or brush two egg whites on the rolls before baking for a shiny crust.

 Remove the rolls from the oven and turn them out onto a cooling rack.